Fayd7/Zoho.CRM/README.md

 Sales reports and dashboards (funnel analysis, win/loss, forecasts, product performance)

-Documentation

-The full portfolio with step-by-step setup, screenshots, and explanations is available here:

-View Portfolio PDF

 Screenshots

 Some key screenshots from the CRM setup are included in the docs/screenshots/ folder.